microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

   * `print_model_aggregated_profile(module_depth=-1, top_modules=3)` - prints the names of the top modules in terms of aggregated time, flops, and parameters at depth `module_depth`.
   * `end_profile()` - ends profiling and cleans up.
 This should be invoked at the end of the profiling and after any printing method.

-#### Example Training Workflow
+##### Example Training Workflow

 Below is an example of this usage in a typical training workflow.
+Note that the flops profiler only captures the forward pass in a training step.
+The flops of a backward pass can be roughly estimated from that of the forward pass (~2x).

 ```python
 from deepspeed.profiling.flops_profiler import FlopsProfiler